kimhogle/Resume/README.md

-This is an updated resume I built in May of 2025.
-It showcases my personality and shows previous work experience, interests, and skills.
+This is an updated resume site I began in May of 2025.
+It showcases my personality and style, and also provides previous work experience, links to projects, interests, and skills.